- STEP 1 -

 - STEP 2 -

-The microphone button at the bottom of the screen is where you will send a message to the Relay (in this case, Emily’s Relay).
-Hold it down, speak, and release when you’re finished talking.
-Emily’s Relay will now vibrate and show a flashing green light.
-This indicates that she has a missed message.
-In order for her message to have played out loud in real-time, Emily needs to be on your Direct Chat channel.
-A brand new Relay is on the Everyone channel by default.
+The microphone button at the bottom of the screen is where you will send a message to the Relay (in this case, Adrian’s Relay).
+Hold it down, speak, and release it when you’re finished talking.
+Adrian's Relay will now vibrate and show a flashing green light.
+This indicates that he has a Missed Message.
+In order for the message to have played out loud in real-time for Adrian, his Relay needs to be on your Direct Chat channel.
+A brand new Relay is on the Everyone Group Chat by default.

-Note: To enable Transcriptions (speech-to-text) for Direct Chat, click here.
+Note: To enable Transcriptions (speech-to-text) for Direct Chats on iOS devices, click here

 - STEP 3 -

-Now if she wants to respond to your message, she will need to make sure she’s on your Direct Chat channel.
-Since she is currently on the Everyone Chat channel, she will need to switch to your Direct Chat channel in order to send a direct message to you (vs. to Everyone on the account).
+Now if Adrian wants to respond to your message, he will need to make sure he’s on your Direct Chat channel.
+Since he is currently on the Everyone Chat channel, he will need to switch to your Direct Chat channel in order to send a direct message to you (vs. to Everyone on the account).

 - STEP 4 -

-To switch Emily’s Relay to your Direct Chat channel, hold down the volume button on the Relay, say the exact name of your Direct Chat channel (this is what you named your app during activation - most likely "mom" or "dad"), and release.
-This will switch Emily’s Relay to your Direct Chat channel and now both of you will be able to talk to each in other in real-time if you have the app open.
+To switch Adrian’s Relay to your Direct Chat channel, hold down the volume button on the Relay, say the exact name of your Direct Chat channel (this is what you named your app during activation - most likely "mom" or "dad"), and release.
+This will switch the Relay to your Direct Chat channel and now both of you will be able to talk to each other in real-time if you have the app open.

-If you don’t have the app open, you will receive a notification like a text message that a Relay is trying to get in touch with you.
-You will then need to open the app.
-Once you do, you will see a pink dot at the top of Emily's Relay icon, indicating you have a missed message from her.
-To listen to the missed message, tap on her icon, and hit play.
+If you don’t have the app open, you will receive a notification, like a text message, that a Relay is trying to get in touch with you.
+You will then need to open the app and access the Communications List.
+Once you do, you will see a pink dot on Adrian's Message icon, indicating you have a Missed Message from him.
+To listen to the Missed Message, tap on the Message icon and hit play on the next screen.

 - STEP 5 -

-If you want to be able to get in touch with Emily immediately vs leaving a message (in case her Relay is not on your Direct Chat channel), you can “Summon” her Relay, which means changing the Channel that she’s currently on to your Direct Chat channel remotely through the app.
-As you can see in the image on the left, she is currently on Jason's Direct Chat channel.
-To switch her Relay to your Direct Chat channel, tap on "Summon" (shown below).
+If you want to be able to get in touch with Adrian immediately vs leaving a message (in case his Relay is not on your Direct Chat channel), you can “Summon” his Relay, which means changing the Channel that he’s currently on to your Direct Chat channel remotely through the app.
+In the image on the left, he is currently on the Everyone Group Chat channel.
+To switch his Relay to your Direct Chat channel, tap on "Summon" (shown below).
 As you can see in the image on the right, it is now showing that she is on your Direct Chat channel.

 - STEP 6 -

 If you have more than one child with a Relay and want to be able to talk to both of them at the same time, but not to Everyone on the account (if other Relay app users have joined), you will need to create a Group Chat.
-To do that, click on the '+' under Group Chats.
+To do that, select Groups from your Relay app's Home page, and select Add Group on the following page.

 A new screen will appear.
 Give the Group Chat a name (remember, this is the name you’ll say when switching channels, so make it simple and easy to remember).
 In this case, we will call it “Kids.”
 Select the 2 Relays and the name of your “Virtual” Relay, which is the name you gave your app during activation (in this case, "Mom"), so that you will also be included in the Group Chat.
 Then click on Create New Group at the bottom.
 Now you will see the “Kids” Group Chat appear under the Group Chats.